parthabathia/parthabathia/README.md

 Feel free to clone, fork, or contribute.
 I'm always excited to collaborate and learn from fellow enthusiasts.

 📚 Continuous Learning
 In the ever-evolving landscape of AI, I believe in the importance of continuous learning.
-Follow my journey as I share insights, tutorials, and snippets on Github or my website 'parthbathia.com', where I unravel the magic behind the algorithms.
+Follow my journey as I share insights, tutorials, and snippets on Github or my [website](parthbathia.com), where I unravel the magic behind the algorithms.

 📫 Let's Connect
 If you're as fascinated by the possibilities of machine learning as I am, let's connect!
 Reach out on [LinkedIn](www.linkedin.com/in/parthbathia), and let's embark on this AI adventure together.